gdadkins/arr-score-exporter/README.md

 - If you see timeout errors, try decreasing `MAX_WORKERS` or increasing `API_TIMEOUT`
 - Ensure your API key and URL are correctly configured
 - Make sure your *arr instances are running and accessible
-- Check that your API key has the necessary permissions.
+- Check that your API key has the necessary permissions
-- For more detailed information, see the [Detailed Usage Guide](USAGE-GUIDE.md).
+- For more detailed information, see the [Detailed Usage Guide](USAGE-GUIDE.md)

 ## License